reivaxy/e-nableHandWearMonitor/README.md

 <img src="https://raw.githubusercontent.com/reivaxy/e-nableHandWearMonitor/master/resources/ESP8266Loader.png" width="400px">

-The blue led on the esp will then flash not too fast while waiting for the upload, and the frantically when the firmware is uploading.
+The blue led on the esp will then flash not too fast while waiting for the upload, and then frantically when the firmware is uploading.

 <img src="https://raw.githubusercontent.com/reivaxy/e-nableHandWearMonitor/master/resources/firmwareUpdate.png" width="400px">